Top Tips for Faculty

 - Click on the Help & Support link at the top-right of the page if you need additional assistance.

 - Print or save your favorite resources by selecting the printer or disc icon at the top of the page.

 - Use your mouse or trackpad to scroll through a page when the scroll-bar is not showing.

-- Receive training through online tutorials, Webinars, and Web Tours or face-to-face at an IRIS Seminar or Work Session.
+- Receive training through online navigation videos, Webinars, and Web Tours or face-to-face at an IRIS Seminar or Work Session.